evorhard/EvorBrain/README.md

 - [ ] Performance optimization
 - [ ] Production build pipeline

 **Development Status**: Major progress!
 The app now has a complete database layer with SQLite integration, migration system, and all data models implemented.
-The UI foundation is also complete with theme system and responsive design.
-Next up: connecting the frontend to the backend with Tauri commands.
+The UI foundation is complete with theme system and responsive design.
+All Tauri IPC commands are implemented with full CRUD operations for Life Areas, Goals, Projects, Tasks, and Notes.
+A type-safe frontend API client is ready to use.
+Next up: implementing the actual UI functionality and state management.

 ---